glennmusa/mock-spacestation/README.md

 ### via Azure CLI

-If you're comfortable with the command line, the Azure CLI provides the `deployment` command group to deploy the Mock Spacestation and Mock Groundstation:
+If you're comfortable with the command line, the Azure CLI provides the `deployment` command group to deploy the Mock Spacestation and Mock Groundstation.

 1. First, set yourself some environment variables to make things easier `resourceGroupName` and `deploymentName`: